ALMArchive/regreplacer/README.md

-# regreplace
+# RegReplacer
-A library to facilitate regex matches and replacing matches in strings.
+A library to facilitate regex matches and replacing matches.

+## Installing
+npm install regreplacer